nanoDIPs/website/Journal/journal.md

 Eduard and Alberto arrived in London
 Miro sent out lots of sponsorship emails.
-Georg and Alberto chased Baldwin for CDT studentships.</p>
+Georg and Alberto chased Baldwin for CDT studentships.

 ## Wednesday, July 3